 Sara: The thought gives me so much anxiety.

-For more Coffee with a Journalists, be sure to subscribe and check out previous episodes with guests from outlets including The New York Times, CNN Underscored, TechCrunch and more!
+For more episodes of Coffee with a Journalist, be sure to subscribe and check out previous episodes with guests from outlets including The New York Times, CNN Underscored, TechCrunch and more!

 Just getting into the PR world?
 Check out our blog Public Relations 101: 3 Things to Know as a New PR Pro!